Ven0maus/SOD.Common/README.md

-# ShadowsOfDoubtMods
+# SOD.Common
-Mod collection for Shadows of Doubt
+A common library for shadows of doubt mods.